Home Stories Whos who Maps Costumes Recipes References Contacts Spacer

 He found her, appropriately enough, sitting in her garden.
 She was shivering.

 “You are cold, hiril nín,” he said; and he took off his cloak and wrapped it around her shoulders.
-He had no idea what to say.
-He could think of no way to admit that he now understood.
-He could think of no words that might ease her suffering.
+He had no idea what to say; he could think of no way to admit that he understood, no words that might ease her suffering.
 So he sat with her, in silence, as the sky darkened, and lights appeared all over the city.

 And then, because he could not hold her—or kiss her, or make love to her—he sang to her: